 Current Exploration (2020)

 In February 2020, a drill program commenced which was designed to test a new interpretation by Freegold that the Cleary Hill vein swarm (CVS) may extend to the southwest toward the Dolphin intrusive.
-Hole GSDL2001, aimed at testing this hypothesis, returned 188 metres grading 3.69 g/t Au.
-A second hole was collared 150 metres to the east (GSDL 2002) and was suspended at 165 metres as a result of temporary shutdown due to COVID19.
-Both holes were designed to better understand the potential projection of the CVS.
+Hole GSDL2001, aimed at testing this hypothesis, returned 188 metres grading 3.69 g/t Au, a second hole GSDL2002 was completed to a depth of only 165m before drilling was shutdown as a result of the COVID 19 pandemic.

 |Freegold acquired an interest in Golden Summit in mid-1991 and conducted exploration including geologic mapping, soil sampling, trenching, rock sampling, geophysical surveys, core, reverse circulation, and rotary air blast drilling on the project.
 Drilling completed by Freegold on the Project between 1991 and 2009 totaled 26,902 metres of core and reverse circulation drilling in 214 holes and 26,640 metres of rotary air blast drilling in 2,028 holes before a comprehensive property compilation was completed in 2010.
 This compilation identified the potential to delineate a resource in the Dolphin area.
 A ground-based geophysical survey on the Dolphin area was also undertaken which indicated that the alteration in the Dolphin Area is well defined by a low resistivity feature.
 This resistivity survey in conjunction with soil geochemistry and re-interpretation of previous drill results, provided the guidance for resource definition and expansion in the Dolphin area.
 In 2011 exploration focused on resource definition commenced.|